 - Raymond James Hall of Fame Classic Ticket Requests

 The Hall of Fame’s newest employee, Noah Dahlquist, took over as the newly created Publications Coordinator in January of 2023.

 Dahlquist is a 2019 graduate of Franklin College with a Bachelor of Arts in History and a minor in Religious Studies.
 While at Franklin College he served as the Vice President of his Fraternity.

 A museum professional, prior to joining the Hall of Fame team, Noah was the office manager at the Indianapolis Motor Speedway Museum.
 Additionally, he completed several graduate internships at other notable Indianapolis historical institutions including the Indiana Historical Society, and James Whitcomb Riley Museum Home.
 In these positions he worked to upgrade online presence, social media, conducted tours, and published some of his own work.

-Noah will assume similar responsibilities at the Hall of Fame, where his responsibilities will include; to compose our quarterly magazine, create our banquet programs, and assist with our online/social media outlets along with aiding in updating our touch screens in our museum.
+Noah assumed similar responsibilities at the Hall of Fame, where his responsibilities include; to compose our quarterly magazine, create our banquet programs, and assist with our online/social media outlets along with aiding in updating our touch screens in our museum.

-Noah is a native of Rochester, Indiana although he currently resides in the Indianapolis Area with his wife, Hollyn.
+Noah is a native of Rochester, Indiana although he currently resides in Greenfield with his wife, Hollyn.
 As a trained historian Noah has a passion for the history of Indiana High School Basketball and is excited to join the HOF team to help advance the mission.